Going to court

 - Format: Part of the magistrates court, it is made up of at least two magistrates (sometimes known as a Justice of the Peace or JP) trained in youth justice issues.
 At least one of the magistrates should be a man, and one a woman.

 - Press: Members of the public are not allowed to enter a youth court while the case is in progress.
 Newspapers can not reveal the name or identity of the accused.

 - Format: Three magistrates sit in the court.
 They will reach a verdict themselves on all cases involving less serious offences, while they will send more serious cases to the Crown court for trial-by-jury.

-- Types of case heard: criminal law, family law, licensing law and other less common cases.
+- Types of case heard: criminal cases, family law, licensing law and other less common cases.

-- Age: Adults, however youth cases may be seen here for very serious charges, or where more than one are accused and some of these are adults.
+- Age: Adults, although youth cases may be seen here for very serious charges, or where more than one are accused and some of these are adults.

 No featured article